tonethar/IGME-330-Master/notes/HW-canvas-paint-app-1.md

  - What JavaScript must we write?
    - We'll need 4 *script scope* variables to keep track of these values - use `let` -  `currentTool`, `lineWidth` ,`strokeStyle` and `fillStyle`
    - Be sure to initialize these with default values
-   - Everytime the value of any of the four `<select>` elements is changed, update the `#info` paragraph with the value of all 4 of them
+   - Every time the value of any of the four `<select>` elements is changed, update the `#info` paragraph with the value of all 4 of them

  ![screenshot](_images/_canvas-paint-app/paint-app-4.jpg)